A new integral representation for the Riemann Zeta function: Introduction

 \section{Introduction}

 The Riemann zeta function has an illustrious history of 150 years \cite{edwards}.
-It arises in numerous contexts in many branches of mathematics and physics, and is also intimately related to some of the very deep results surrounding the prime number theorem.
-For example, we can look at the distribution of prime numbers between $10^{i}$ and $10^{i+1}$ where $i=1,2,3,\cdots$.
-If the number of prime numbers lying in these different bins is counted, this distribution is closely connected to the distribution of the zeros of the Riemann zeta function $\zeta\left( s\right)$.
-The distribution of prime numbers is important because e.~g. the important RSA encryption scheme relies on the difficulty of detecting prime numbers.
-If a correct distribution of the prime numbers is known, that might lead to some way of rendering the RSA scheme useless.
-The most facinating thing related to the Riemann zeta function is the Riemann's hypothesis which states that all non-trivial zeros of the Riemann zeta function $\zeta\left( s\right)$ fall on the strip $\operatorname{Re}[s]=1/2.$ This hypothesis has so far not been proven despite the efforts of some of the most brilliant scientists in mathematics such as Riemann, Hilbert, Hardy and Polya \cite{edwards}.
-There are a few integral representations of the Riemann zeta function.
-A few of them cover the important region of $0\leq Re[s] \leq 1$.
+It arises in many branches of mathematics and, and is also intimately related to the distribution of prime numbers.
+The most facinating thing related to the Riemann zeta function is the Riemann's hypothesis which states that all non-trivial zeros of the Riemann zeta function $\zeta\left( s\right) $ fall on the strip $\operatorname{Re}[s]=1/2.$ This hypothesis has so far not been proven despite the efforts of some of the most brilliant scientists in mathematics such as Riemann, Hilbert, Hardy and Polya \cite{edwards}.
+There are a number of integral representations of the Riemann zeta function.
+A few of them cover the important region of $0\leq$ Re$[s]\leq1$.
 In this paper, we report a new integral represntation.

 The Riemann zeta function is defined as